 Once upon a time, all we had in our bathroom beauty arsenal was a face mask and (if we were lucky) an exfoliator.
 How times have changed.
 Thanks to huge advancements in the world of skincare and technology we are now able to mimic professional beauty treatments at home with a huge array of hi-tech at-home facial gadgets and tools.
-And with current COVID-19 restrictions on spa-based beauty treatments, they have never been more in demand.
 But which do we use and rate?
-Here’s how the 35 Thousand team get their glow on….
+Here’s how the 35 Thousand team get their glow on.

 The at home facial